 2. Nature’s Miracle Non-Stick Advanced Jaw Scoop has a clamp that opens and closes like an excavator.
 This type of pooper scooper works does a terrific job of grabbing the poop that is stuck in the grass and pulls it out.
 It also works well for a backyard that is filled with small stones or gravel, like mine.

-3. Dog Poop Disposal Container (click here to read my review of the best dog poop disposal containers).
+3. Dog Poop Disposal Container.
 If you want to install a built-in septic system as a solution to dispose of your dog’s poops, you may want to check out my top picks.

 Some More Tips